noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ### terms

-- prototype: each object has an internal link to another object, its prototype, that provides additional behavior and properties
-- prototype chain: the sequence of linked objects from one object's prototype to another, all the way up until you reach the Null object (which does not have a prototype)
-- function parameters are variables that are local to the function
-- functions can return anything, even other functions
-- arguments = an array-like OBJECT containing all of the parameters passed to the function. it is NOT AN Array
-- anonymous enclosures
-  - wrap the anonymous function in paranthesis
-  - then call the function immediately by ending wtih () and send in parameters
-  - any variables declared inside this function are local to this function
-- function closures: defining a function within a function
-- difference with `==`: The == operator applies various coercions to both sides (if they are not the same Type) before testing for equality (resulting in such behavior as "" == false being true), but Object.is doesn't coerce either value.
-- difference with `===`: The === operator (and the == operator as well) treats the number values -0 and +0 as equal and treats Number.NaN as not equal to NaN.
-- Constants are block-scoped, much like variables defined using the let statement.
-The value of a constant cannot change through re-assignment, and it can't be redeclared.
-- The function.name property returns the name of the function.
-- proxies: Proxies enable creation of objects with the full range of behaviors available to host objects.
-Can be used 'for' interception, object virtualization, logging/profiling, etc.
 - web sockets: a persistent connection to a server
 - sourcemaps: tell the browser to convert line and column offsets 'for' exceptions thrown in the bundle file back into the offsets and filenames of the original sources.
+- transpilers vs compilers: distinction is more fluid than binary and best throught of a spectrum from annotations > transpilers > compilers
+  - annotations: e.g. jsdocs / flowtype
+    - no transpilation / compilation required; simply remove the annotations
+    - usually the best performance however feature limited based on context
+  - transpilation: converting X to another version of X:
-- transpilation: ESx > Babel > ESx
+    - ESx > Babel > ESx
+    - typescript > js
+  - compilation: converting X to Y or a signficantly different version of X
+    - nimlang > C > to js
+    - coffeescript > to js

 ### Best Practices

 - generally a good practice to have some throttling when testing sites.
 It'll help you see your sites performance from your users perspectives.
-- OFFLINE FIRST
 - online first: we try the network first, if it doesnt, we show some fallback content (or 404 page)
 - offline first:
-    1. full content: deliver page header + content from cache, then update via network request .update cache on SW install
+  - full content: deliver page header + content from cache, then update via network request
+    - update cache on SW install
-       .strategy for unobtrusive app updates
+    - strategy for unobtrusive app updates
-       .get the user onto latest version
+    - get the user onto latest version
-       .continually update cache of posts
+    - continually update cache of posts
-       .selectively cache everything you want available offline (e.g. images, posts, etc.)
+    - selectively cache everything you want available offline (e.g. images, posts, etc.)
-    2. header first: deliver page header from cache, attempt to retrieve content via network request, then fall back to cached content on device
+  - header first: deliver page header from cache, attempt to retrieve content via network request, then fall back to cached content on device
 - cache photos/media instead of storing them in db.
   - db: read data > convert to blob > store it. loses streaming capabilities
   - cache: request data > streams back > and can display it as it arrives (i.e. piece by piece)
 - browser requests
-  1. request > http cache (found?) return page
+  - request > http cache (found?) return page
-  2. else > go to internet > retrieve html>
+  - else > go to internet > retrieve html>
-  3. other stuff needed ? > request css & javascript
+  - other stuff needed ? > request css & javascript
 - Search Fields
-  1. auto-completing queries, correct misspellings, suggest related queries
+  - auto-completing queries, correct misspellings, suggest related queries
-  2. place filters above search results and always display # of results
+  - place filters above search results and always display # of results
 - Ecommerce
-  1. allow users to purchase as guests
+  - allow users to purchase as guests
 - mobile sites
   - Make calls to action front end center
   - Make secondary tasks available through menus/below the fold